-Each year we seek to enroll approximately 10-20 transfer students in the fall, and an additional 5-10 transfer students in the spring.
-Occasionally, we are over or under-subscribed with our freshmen enrollment and will adjust these targets accordingly.
+Each year we seek to enroll about 10-20 transfer students in the fall and another 5-10 transfer students in the spring.
+Occasionally, we are over or undersubscribed with our first-year class enrollment and will adjust these targets accordingly.

 When can I transfer to Hamilton and what are the application deadlines?